MiaoDX/hand_in_homework/English/slides.md

-% The answer to life, the universe, and everything
+ï»¿% The answer to life, the universe, and everything
-% MiaoDX çÑ¶«Ğñ MiaoDX@hotmail.com
+% MiaoDX ç¼ªä¸œæ—­ MiaoDX@hotmail.com
 % April 5, 2017

 # Quick Question